learn-co-curriculum/rails-url-helpers-readme/README.md

 post    GET  /posts/:id(.:format)   posts#show
 ```

-These four columns tell us everything that we'll need in order to use the route
+These four columns tell us everything that we'll need to use the route helper
-helper methods.
+methods.
 The breakdown is below:

 * **Column 1** - This column gives the prefix for the route helper methods.
 In
   the current application, `posts` and `post` are the prefixes for the methods